1st1/cpython-mirror/Doc/library/dis.rst

    returns ``o`` if ``o`` is a coroutine object; or resolved ``o.__await__``.

-.. opcode:: ASYNC_AITER
+.. opcode:: GET_AITER

    Implements ``TOS = get_awaitable(TOS.__aiter__())``.
 See ``GET_AWAITABLE``
    for details about ``get_awaitable``

-.. opcode:: ASYNC_ANEXT
+.. opcode:: GET_ANEXT

    Implements ``PUSH(get_awaitable(TOS.__anext__()))``.
 See ``GET_AWAITABLE``
    for details about ``get_awaitable``